 - Using transport

 We additionally provide core programmes for young people seeking employment through modules focusing on:

 For those young people seeking college or vocational placements, we are proactive in preparing young people for interviews and supporting them to attend meetings and open days to enable them to enrol onto appropriate courses.

-We also recognise the importance and contribution of family support throughout a young person’s placement, especially for those individuals that may return to a family environment.
+We also recognise the importance and contribution of family support throughout a child’s placement, especially for those individuals that may return to a family environment.
 Wherever possible, and suitable, we will complete sessions with the young people and their family or foster carers to support a smooth and effective transition from the Children’s Home.
-These will be completed within the Home or at another suitable location approved by the young person’s Social Worker.
+These will be completed within the home or at another suitable location approved by the young person’s Social Worker.
 In addition to this we will continue to promote telephone, letter contact as well as visitation to us or us to their new home to ensure young people stay in touch and for young people to still have us as support if needed and appropriate.